How Long Are The Sessions?

 Which Payments Are Accepted?

-- I accept credit cards, debit cards, FSA / HSA cards, cash, checks and money orders.
+- I accept credit cards, debit cards, FSA / HSA cards, cash, checks, Zelle, and money orders.

 Do You Accept Insurance?

-- I currently do not accept insurance, however I can provide an invoice, or "superbill" with the appropriate code for insurance
+- No, I do not accept insurance, however I can provide an invoice, or "superbill" with the appropriate code for insurance submission, per

 Services may be covered in part by your health insurance.
 Please check your coverage carefully by asking the